gauthamp10/freedownloadmanager-linux-appimage/README.md

-# FDM (freedownloadmanager) AppImage for most linux distros.
+# FDM (freedownloadmanager) AppImage for linux distros.

 Free Download Manager is a download manager for Windows, macOS, Linux and Android.
 For linux the company only offer a debian binary.